With Philly in the sports spotlight for the NFL Draft, Philadelphia Eagles Brent Celek and Rodney McLeod talk football, family, and free time.

 BC: I’m an entrepreneur at heart.
 Real estate is my passion so I’m getting more involved in that.
 And I’m working with a local R&B artist, Guordan Banks, on his music career.
 Music is my other passion.

-PHOTOGRAPHY BY ROB LEITER VIA GETTY IMAGES (CELEK); MITCHELL LEFF/GETTY IMAGES (MCLEOD)
+Photography by: PHOTOGRAPHY BY ROB LEITER VIA GETTY IMAGES (CELEK); MITCHELL LEFF/GETTY IMAGES (MCLEOD)